sec-fortress/CRTP-Notes/Domain Enumeration - Part 4.md

 ![](https://i.imgur.com/QdFG3nS.png)

 This can also be done with the help of remote administration tools like **WMI** and **Powershell remoting**.
 Pretty useful in cases where ports like (RPC and SMB) are disabled, using `Find-LocalAdminAccess` are blocked. we can therefore use `Find-WMILocalAdminAccess.ps1` script.
+Also make sure to be-careful while running these.